-If you’ve been listing your home on Airbnb, VRBO or Homeaway for any length of time, you’ve surely run into inquiries on your property that look completely bogus.
+If you’ve been listing your home on Airbnb or Vrbo for any length of time, you’ve surely run into inquiries on your property that look completely bogus.
 Or maybe you just get the sense that something isn’t entirely on the up-and-up.
 Perhaps they are asking you for your contact information because they want to circumvent the booking process, or, perhaps the language just seems like its boilerplate, or it was written by a bot.

 If the person’s name seems fishy, or anything else about the inquiry is raising a red flag for you, do some quick Googling to see what comes up.
 If it’s not a name like “Joe Smith,” you should hopefully be able to find a social media profile or some other evidence that the person asking about your short-term rental is legit.

-Talk to them on the phone
+Talk to Them on the Phone

 Going “old school” and calling a potential short-term renter on the phone is another great way to take a quick pulse of the situation.
 If the phone call seems sketchy or if they start asking you for personal information, make sure you don’t reveal anything that could leave you vulnerable to a potential scammer.

 Sites usually are also able to validate if the person making the inquiry has been flagged as having previously been a “bad guest” at other vacation rentals; for example, if they have violated any rules or caused damages.
 Using a site like this can save you time from doing this digging yourself, and may uncover information that a Google search couldn’t.

 Most of the time, scams are easy to spot.
 And for the most part, people have good intentions when looking to rent from you.
 Awareness is key – as long as you are aware of the red flags to look for, then your experience with renting your vacation property should go smoothly.